EthanR171/VeiledNexus/readme.md

 # 👽 VeiledNexus

-An interactive gallery featuring iconic scenes from my favorite anime series, built with React and Framer Motion.
-Each title reveals three carefully chosen scenes with dynamic animations and mouse-tracked motion effects.

 A real-time full-duplex messaging application I created during my 5th Semester JavaScript Course.
 The final build of the application was then deployed to AWS using ElasticBeanstalk (see demo video).

 ---